caioternus/SimdebProject/README.md

 - This "CardiacOutputSimulator" repository on GitHub is a folder to store files, code and revision history for a project developed by the author (CFT de Abreu, @caioternus);
 - This project system gathers software and hardware prototypes that work together.
 There is a graphical user interface (GUI) for the end user to manage and view the progress of the simulation;
-- This simulator aims to reproduce the measurement of blood flow performed through the pulmonary artery catheter (Swan-Ganz catheter);
+- This simulator aims to reproduce the measurement of the blood flow (also known as "cardiac output") performed through the pulmonary artery catheter (also known as Swan-Ganz catheter or PAC) to help in the training and education of medical and clinical teams (e.g. nurses, medical students, catheterization and surgery students);
 - The software prototypes were developed in C++ and Assembly languages.